Xeroom Installation and Setup Instructions

 Free version – To obtain a free version licence simply click the box and enter your email address then click submit twice which will activate in a few seconds and give you a success message.

-For a premium licence key you need to make the purchase from the shop above on this site which requires Paypal.
-The key is not automatically emailed out but the payment will be checked and then the key will be emailed to you within 24 hours of purchase.
+For a licence key you need to make the purchase from the shop above on this site.
+The key is usually generated on purchase and returned in the order.
 This should be entered into the box and click submit.
 Again you will get a success message.

 If you get the following error with the Premium licence key then it means that your licence key is not active.
-It can also mean that it is already activated with another key in which case refreshing the screen should clear the error.
+It can also mean that it is already activated with another key in which case refreshing the screen should clear the error or that your key is being used on another website (keys are restricted to use on one website).
 If not please contact support.

 Copy Your New Certificates Onto Your Server